-For artistic director Reiner Michalke this work is not only a milestone in his own musical socialisation, but also an important step towards the emergence of the core idea of the Monheim Triennale:
+For artistic director Reiner Michalke, the documentary is not only a milestone in his own musical socialization, but also an important step towards the emergence of the core idea of the Monheim Triennale:

-“Escalator has accompanied me since my early youth and in a way, it anticipated the idea for the Monheim Triennale.
-Carla Bley's consistent handling of musical material, her fearless suspension of all genre boundaries between classical, jazz and rock, and her sure instinct for artistic personalities have given rise to a musical work that I believe, and hope will go down in eternity."
+"'Escalator' has accompanied me since my early youth and in a certain way already anticipated the idea of the Monheim Triennale.
+Carla Bley's consistent handling of musical material, her fearless suspension of all genre boundaries between classical, jazz and rock, and her sure instinct for artistic personalities have given rise to a work that I believe and hope will go down in eternity."

 Under the direction of Achim Tang, our Artist in Residence, in a collaborative project between the Monheim Music School, the Otto Hahn Gymnasium (OHG) and the Monheim Triennale, artists from the festival program approached the work improvisationally together with children from the OHG orchestra classes.

 The children learned motifs from the piece, which were arranged by the music educators to suit the children's abilities.
 In addition, the children worked out models of how to use the material in a playful way.
 Thus prepared, they met Triennale musicians for a joint performance based around "Escalator Over The Hill".

 At the end of The Prequel 2021, all the musicians performed a short tribute to the masterpiece together.